If you have made till the call letter for the interview, half the work is done.

 1. According to you what defines a professional pilot?

-Someone who has knowledge, punctuality, effective and excellent communication skills, take first-hand command in all critical situations, well understand his limitations, willful in continuing training and adherence to company procedure at the same time very systematic in all approaches.
+Someone who has knowledge, punctuality, effective and excellent communication skills, take the first-hand command in all critical situations, well understand his limitations, willful in continuing training and adherence to company procedure at the same time very systematic in all approaches.

 2. State the importance of proficiency in a number of languages for a pilot?